JAnken123/swemak/README.md

     wget https://raw.githubusercontent.com/JAnken123/swemak/master/se
     sudo mv se /usr/share/X11/xkb/symbols/se

 For the changes to take affect, just log in and out.
+Select Swedish (Dvorak) via GUI methods, or simply do

+    setxkbmap se -variant dvorak

 If you want to avoid the replace, you can do it the proper way by following these [instructions](https://ubuntuforums.org/showthread.php?t=188761).

 But really just replacing one of which you do not use is simpler.